-The full-scale remediation was commenced in late 2019 and is currently ongoing.
 Geosyntec oversaw the commencement of the ISS works, provided on-site construction support and troubleshooting, and CQC services.
 Full-scale remediation was completed and Geosyntec shortly after the completion of ISS and capping works received regulatory acceptance.

 Quick QualNo pages found in your document.
 What is a Quick Qual?

 - Client: Ventia Utility Services Pty Ltd.

 - Project Practice Areas: Water & Wastewater, Environmental Management

 - Type of Facility: Commercial harbor